rcconsulting/myFMApiLibrary-for-PHP/README.md

 General FileMaker document on the Data API is available [here](https://fmhelp.filemaker.com/docs/17/en/dataapi/)

 ## Rationale
-This fork is to bring greater out of the box compatibility to the myFMApiLibrary.
-The current mainline code from Lesterius does not function on MacOS FileMaker Server installations, nor Windows FileMaker Server installations without modifying PHP.ini to enable the mbstring extension.
-The Lesterius library functions extremely narrowly: If you're on FMS 17 on Windows, and you only do simple tasks like creating a record (no scripts being called as part of record creation), it will work.
+This fork is to bring greater out of the box compatibility to the myFMApiLibrary, vs the Lesterius upstream code.
+We're immensely grateful for the hard work Lesterius put in.

 We submitted these changes to Lesterius, who have declined to accept the improvements.
 So, we forked it.